-Breach of fiduciary duty as a business tort (a cause of action for a civil lawsuit) is discussed below, including elements of the tort and common remedies.
+Breach of fiduciary duty is a business tort.
+Business torts are a cause of action for a civil lawsuit discussed below, including elements of the tort and common remedies.

 Fiduciary Relationships: Overview

-Fiduciary duties governed by statute include, for example, those owed by a business partner to his or her other partners or the duty of board members to represent the interests of the shareholders.
-If the fiduciary relationship isn't implied through statute, then it may be stated explicitly through a contract (along with the specific duties owed).
+Fiduciary duties governed by statute include, for example, those owed by a business partner to their other partners or the duty of board members to represent the interests of the shareholders.
+Suppose the fiduciary relationship isn't implied through statute.
+In that case, a contract could create the relationship (along with the specific duties owed).

 What Does it Mean to Breach One's Fiduciary Duty?

-For example, a company's CEO orchestrates a deal to acquire a struggling company owned by his best friend.
-Assuming the acquisition was not in the best interests of the acquirer and actually hurts its bottom line (and share price), the shareholders may pursue a breach of fiduciary duty lawsuit to recover losses.
+For example, a company's CEO orchestrates a deal to purchase a struggling company owned by his best friend.
+Assuming the acquisition was not in the best interests of the acquirer.
+It hurt its bottom line (and share price), and the shareholders may pursue a breach of fiduciary duty lawsuit to recover losses.

 Elements of a Breach of Fiduciary Duty Claim

-- Duty - The defendant had a duty or duties to the plaintiff, such as the duty of good faith and fair dealing, the duty of full disclosure, or the duty of loyalty (the exact nature of the duty or duties will depend on the facts of the case).
+- Duty: The defendant had a duty or duties to you.
+This may be the duty of good faith and fair dealing, the duty of full disclosure, or the duty of loyalty.
+Which duty applies depends on the facts of your case.

-- Breach - The defendant breached this duty in some way, such as by failing to disclose certain information, misappropriation of funds, misuse of influential position, neglect of responsibilities, or misrepresentation with regard to a statement of fact.
+- Breach: The defendant breached this duty in some way.
+This may be failing to disclose certain information, misappropriation of funds, misuse of influential positions, neglect of responsibilities, or misrepresenting a statement of fact.

-- Damages - The plaintiff must have suffered damages, for which the breach was the proximate cause; a breach without damages is not actionable.
+- Damages: You must have suffered damages because of the breach.
+A breach without damages is not actionable.

 Breach of Fiduciary Duty: Remedies